vpsfreecz/vpsadminos/docs/os/testing.md

 ```

 The REPL can be used to issue the same commands as in the test script.
 The test
 script itself can be run by calling method `test_script`.
+You can call method
+`breakpoint` from inside the test to open the REPL from any point of execution.